Last Updated: August 4th, 2023

 Just because you’re in your 60s doesn’t mean you no longer need insurance or you can’t afford a policy.
-There are plenty of affordable options and choices, regardless of your age.
-This article is going to look at some of the ways you can save money and get the best policy for your age.
+This article is going to look at some of the ways you can save money and get the best policy at age 62.

 Without knowing your situation, we can’t give you exact rates on how much you’ll pay.
 We can only give you rough ideas.

-To get an idea of the kinds of coverage that are possible, here are some sample quotes we found for 62-year-old customers, from various top carriers:
+To get an idea of the kinds of coverage that are possible, here are some sample quotes for 62-year-old customers from various top carriers:

 |Monthly Premium||Annual Cost|